Every day you're there for them. Every day we're here for you!

 AISD employees receive one of the best total rewards packages including competitive pay, insurance coverage and an incredible range of other perks and benefits.
 Total rewards go far beyond your paycheck.
 We are proud to include programs and services to help our employees enjoy their work and life.

-Aesop is the nation’s leading automated substitute placement and absence management system, serving more than 3,000 districts nationwide.
-On Oct.
-27, 2018, Austin ISD launched Aesop, replacing Subfinder as the sole source of substitute placement in the district.
-The new substitute management system is used exclusively to secure and pay substitutes for teacher, classified, administrator and non-teaching professional at the campus and district level.
+Absence Management (Formerly Aesop) is the nation’s leading automated substitute placement and absence management system, serving more than 3,000 districts nationwide.
+The substitute management system is used exclusively to secure and pay substitutes for teacher, classified, administrator and non-teaching professional at the campus and district level.

-- PIN: 4 or 5 digits, generated by Aesop (user may change pin number after initial login)
+- PIN: 4 or 5 digits, generated by Absence Management (user may change pin number after initial login)